Meet our team of dedicated female arts educators.

 Melanie is a multi-instrumentalist and plays ukulele, piano (thanks to her Grandma), drums, and trumpet, with a foundation in music theory.

-Melanie currently plays ukulele, keyboards and drums and writes songs in the Little Rock band DOT (with Trust Tree co-facilitators Correne Spero and Jordan Wolf).
+Melanie currently plays ukulele, keyboards and drums and writes songs in the Little Rock band DOT (with Correne Spero and Jordan Wolf).

-Melanie has been a hands-on facilitator at Trust Tree since day one, helping girls learn the basics of multiple instruments, coaching bands on collaboration and teamwork, and helping bring out the best in our young songwriters.
+Melanie has been hands-on in developing our music program since day one, helping girls learn the basics of multiple instruments, coaching bands on collaboration and teamwork, and helping bring out the best in our young songwriters.

 Jordan received a B.A. in Studio Art from the University of Arkansas and a Masters degree in Education from the University of Arkansas, Little Rock and is currently an Art Educator at Horace Mann Arts and Science Magnet Middle School.